-Factors contributing to total % Change
+Factor rs contributing to total % C hange

 Organic / Operational FX Translation Acquisitions / Divestitures, net Restructuring Costs Other

-Net Sales (3)% (4)%
+Net Sales (1)% (3)%

-Cost of Sales (4)% (4)%
+Cost of Sales (2)% - (3)%

-Operating Profits 6 % 3 % 2% (15)%
+Operating Profits 6 % 1 % 2% (14)%

-Organic sales decreased 3% driven by weak markets in Europe (2%) and a decline in the transport refrigeration business (2%) due to lower container volume.
-These declines were partially offset by growth in the U.S. residential HVAC business (1%).
-The decrease in "Acquisitions and divestitures, net" (4%) reflects the year-over-year impact of net divestitures completed in the preceding twelve months associated with UTC Climate, Controls & Security's ongoing portfolio transformation.
+Organic sales decreased 1% primarily driven by lower volumes in Europe (1%) reflecting weak markets in the region, partly offset by growth in the Americas driven by the U.S. residential HVAC and fire safety businesses.
+The decrease in "Acquisitions and divestitures, net" (3%) reflects the year over year impact of divestitures completed in the preceding twelve months associated with UTC Climate, Controls & Security's ongoing portfolio transformation.

-The 6% operational profit increase was driven largely by the benefits of restructuring actions and cost productivity (combined 7%) and favorable commodity costs (3%), partially offset by unfavorable volume and mix (5%).
-The decrease in "Other" primarily reflects the net year-over-year impact of transactions associated with UTC Climate, Controls & Security's ongoing portfolio transformation, including an approximately \$38 million net gain in the first quarter of 2013 primarily due to a gain on the sale of a business in Hong Kong.
-Prior year portfolio transformation included approximately \$215 million of gains primarily from the sale of a majority interest in a manufacturing and distribution joint venture in Thailand, partially offset by approximately \$103 million of impairment charges for assets which had been classified as held for sale.
+The 6% operational profit increase was driven largely by the benefits of restructuring actions and cost productivity (combined 4%), and favorable commodity costs (2%).
+The decrease in "Other" primarily reflects the net year-over-year impact of transactions associated with ongoing portfolio transformation activities.
+This includes an approximately \$38 million net gain in the first quarter of 2013 primarily from the sale of a business in Hong Kong.
+Prior year portfolio transformation included approximately \$215 million of gains primarily from the sale of a majority interest in a manufacturing and distribution joint venture in Thailand, and approximately \$142 million gain from the sale of a controlling interest in the Canadian distribution business.
+These gains were partially offset by approximately \$103 million of impairment charges for assets which had been classified as held for sale and by a \$32 million loss on the disposition of the U.S. fire and security branch operations.